MarceColl/rekishi/README.md

 ```

 As you can see you basically bring what you need in the current buffer and operate on it at the same time, you can return symbols,
 reorder them and even bring the same symbol at a different version.
+You can have your working environment locally and hide and
+bring whatever you need.
+While keeping your whole history available.